S34m1n4t0r/health_sense/README.md

 Two prototypes are manufactured and assembled by hand as a final POC.
 The uC is loaded with the arduino-bootloader.
 ![Bench Test](img/Rev_1.0.jpg)
 ### Revision 1.1
-Five prototypes are manufactured ans assembled.
+Five prototypes are manufactured and assembled.
 Enclosure holes are milled with CNC.
 ![Bench Test](img/Rev_1.1.jpg)
 ### Known Issues
 * Enable transistor for SIM800L not working